-3.1.2 Pricing Attributes
+3.1.1.1 Pricing Type

-Within the pricing element the service provider MUST provide elements that characterise the pricing method.
+Within each pricing element the service provider MUST provide precisely one element that characterises the pricing method.

 '''

-<gesa:pricing name="FixedPrice" >
+<serviceData name="gesa:pricing" pricingName="FixedPriceCharge" >

+<gesa:pricingType>

 <gesa:FixedPrice />

-</gesa:pricing>
+</gesa:pricingType>

+</serviceData>

 '''

-The above example provides an example of how to describe a CGS's pricing mechanism by using a fixed pricing mechanism.
+The above example provides an example of how to describe a CGS's pricing mechanism by using a fixed price, i.e. one which is fixed after an AcceptPricing.
 The elements used to classify the pricing mechanism (i.e. a very simple lightweight ontology) are given below: